BreezeWhite/muskew/README.md

-# Music Sheet Deskew
+# Muskew

+Music sheet deskewing: deskew/dewarp the curved music sheet photo with deep learning model.
+Directly process on raw photo input, and thus no need for the strict requirements on the input image.
+Just use it like you would do in daily life: take a photo of your favorite music sheet, pass it to `muskew`, and it will do all the rest of things for you, returns you with a plain, unwrapped image.

-Deskew the phone-taken music sheet photo.
-This is an independent part separated from [oemer](https://github.com/BreezeWhite/oemer), targeting more general usage scenarios without the full pipeline of OMR.
+Notice that this is an independent part separated from [oemer](https://github.com/BreezeWhite/oemer), targeting for a more general usage scenarios without embbeded with the full pipeline of OMR.

-**Does not handle 3D rotation**, so make sure the sheet is roughly vertically and horizontally aligned.
+**Attention!** Muskew does not handle 3D rotation, so make sure the sheet in the photo is roughly vertically and horizontally aligned.

 ![](figures/wind_deskew.png)
 ![](figures/chihiro_deskew.png)